survivejs/react-book/manuscript/05_react_and_flux.md

 ## Relay?

-Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) is an interesting alternative to Flux.
-It improves on the data fetching department.
+Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) improves on the data fetching department.
 It allows you to push data requirements to the View level.
+It can be used standalone or with Flux depending on your needs.

-Given it's still untested technology, we won't be covering it in this book yet.
+Given it's still largely untested technology, we won't be covering it in this book yet.
 Relay comes with special requirements of its own (GraphQL compatible API).
-Only time will tell how it gets adopted.
+Only time will tell how it gets adopted by the community.

 ## Conclusion